racielago/racielago/README.md

 ### 👨‍💻 About Me

-I’m an **Electrical Engineer & AI/Edge AI Specialist** focused on developing **intelligent systems for energy, automation, and smart industry**.
+I am an **Electrical & Embedded Systems Engineer** focused on developing **intelligent systems for energy, automation, and smart industry**.
 My work blends **embedded AI, IoT, and real-time control** to design solutions that make **power systems, factories, and buildings smarter and more sustainable**.
+Open to **collaborations, open-source contributions, and experimenting with new technologies**.

 - ⚡ Designing **AIoT & Edge AI solutions** for **smart grids and energy communities**
 - 🏭 Building **prototypes for industrial automation, predictive maintenance, and Industry 4.0**